staiyeba/Varnish-Book/README.rst

 - ``inkscape``
 - ``Open Sans`` font type

+You can install all the dependencies with:

+  $ sudo apt-get install rst2pdf gawk make graphviz php5 inkscape python-docutils python-sphinx

 You also need the "Open Source" font type.
 To check whether you have it, type ``fc-match "Open Sans"`` in the terminal.
 The command should output ``OpenSans-Regular.ttf: "Open Sans" "Regular"``.